perezd/protopoet/README.md

 ```
 bazel test //javatests/...
-bazel build //java/protopoet
+bazel build //java/protopoet:release

 ```

-All the tests should pass and you should now find a `.jar` file in a folder in the repo such as `bazel-bin/java/protopoet/libprotopoet.jar`.
+All the tests should pass and you should now find a `.jar` file in a folder in the repo such as `bazel-bin/java/protopoet/librelease.jar` (you can rename it if you want after you've copied it to its destination).

 ## Thank You